San Francisco, California

 Ransomware attacks are perhaps the fastest growing and most dangerous threat facing IT professionals.
-To help you secure your network and DNS infrastructure, plus protect users' confidential data, Angelbeat is partnering with Cisco, Kaspersky and Viavi, and hosting this technical and educational breakfast workshop.
+To help you secure your network and DNS infrastructure, plus protect users' confidential data, Angelbeat is partnering with Cisco, Kaspersky, Upguard and Viavi, and hosting this technical and educational breakfast workshop.

 Content is pre-approved by Angelbeat and past attendees to maximize learning; click here to download presentation guidelines that are followed by all speakers, which makes the program so worthwhile for IT Directors, Security Analysts, Enterprise Architects, Network & System Administrators, Data Center/Storage/Infrastructure Managers, CISO/CIO's, etc.

 Click here to watch an informative video by Angelbeat CEO Ron Gerber on why you should attend.

 Join your peers from BenefitFocus, Blackbaud, Quoizel, Scientific Research, Kiawah Island, College of Charleston, Charleston Airport, VA Hospital, Armstrong Atlantic State University and many more organizations who are confirmed attendees.
 Every peson receives a full hot breakfast, complimentary self-parking at the conveniently located Marriott Hotel, and Wi-Fi, plus 2 CPE credit hours towards your CISSP or other certification.
 There are drawings for gift cards and other prizes at the end.

 8:00 - 9:00: Registration, Full Hot Breakfast, Exhibit Area Open, Peer Networking, Product Demonstrations

 9:00 - 9:25: Unlock the Key to Repel Ransomware with Kaspersky